A zine is a small, independently-published magazine.

 Story Zines (1997-present)

 This was a series of simple, one-off stories about things that interest me.
 Again folded A3 and free.
 Some are autobiographical, others are not.
 The main series ran January 1997 – October 2002 but I also published Recycled in 2010 and Poly in 2011, Report in 2012, and will probably continue from time to time.
-The full list, alphabetically: Beefer, Dad, Dead, Dumb, Found, Fuck, Junk, Love, Norge, Nut, Play, Poly, Report, Scott, Sing, Spa, Spice, Stratford, Versace, Village and Womyn.
+The full list, alphabetically: Beefer, Dad, Dead, Dumb, Found, Fuck, Junk, Love, Norge, Nut, Play, Poly, Report, Scott, Sing, Spa, Spice, Stratford, Teeth, Versace, Village and Womyn.
 Parts of Village were included in Jason Barker’s 1999 film Subterranean Homesick Blues, in which I appeared.

 Very small folded A4 zines.